What is the course about?

 - Demonstrate a greater knowledge of the operatic repertoire and its suitability

-- Understand your voice type in an operatic context
+- Understand your ‘Fach’ (voice type) in an operatic context

-- Show an understanding of the skills needed to perform this repertoire.
+- Show an understanding of the skills needed to perform operatic repertoire.

 What level is the course and do I need any particular skills?